-- a) A-60 for control and emergency preparedness rooms, rooms for fire pump systems and rooms for emergency power source with associated distribution equipment and fuel tanks if these rooms are located in an area that cannot be exposed to hydrocarbon loads/actions.
+- a) A-60 for control and emergency preparedness rooms, rooms for fire pump systems and rooms for emergency power source with associated distribution equipment and fuel tanks if these rooms are located in an area that cannot be exposed to hydrocarbon loads.
 Fire class A-60 is the recommended solution for these rooms since the second subsection requires protection of technical barrier elements in the room.
-This means that the rooms should be specially protected against fire on the outside of the room, and there should therefore be passive fire protection on the outside of the plate making up the division. - b) A-0 for rooms for electrical equipment, fan rooms, rooms where flammable or easily ignited goods are stored and rooms for fire pumps that are located in pontoons and columns. - Special fire conditions may entail a need for fire divisions with higher fire resistance.
+This means that the rooms should be protected against fire on the outside of the room, - b) A-0 for rooms for electrical equipment, fan rooms, rooms where flammable or easily ignited goods are stored and rooms for fire pumps that are located in pontoons and columns.

+Special fire conditions may entail a need for fire divisions with higher fire resistance.